 Nerite Snails are widely believed to be the single best snail in the aquarium hobby for eating algae.
 They are totally safe with any fish, shrimp, or plants, and are completely peaceful.
 Nerite Snails require salt water to reproduce, so they will never overpopulate your aquarium (as some freshwater snails are known to do).

-- Additional notes: With all nerite snails, it's a good idea to make sure the water line in your aquarium isn't too high, as these snails tend to climb up beyond the water line.
-Nerite snails do not tolerate water with high nitrate levels.
-Snails are very sensitive to copper, so watch out for copper if you use tap water in your tank.
+When keeping any type of Nerite Snails, it's a good idea to make sure the water line in your aquarium isn't too high, as these snails tend to climb up beyond the water line.
+Additionally, Nerite Snails do not tolerate water with high nitrate levels.
+All freshwater snails are very sensitive to copper, so watch out for copper if you use tap water in your tank.

 Does not reproduce in freshwater

 Temperature: 65° - 85° F (18° - 29° C)

 Minimum tank size: 2 gallons per snail